rage/java-programming/data/week4/1-arrays.md

 </programming-exercise>

 If the index is pointing outside the Array, i.e. the element doesn't exist, we get an **ArrayIndexOutOfBoundsException**.
 This error tells, that the Array doesn't contain the given index.
-You cannot access outside of the Array, i.e. index that's less than 0 or greater or equal to the size of the Array.
+You cannot access outside the Array, i.e., an index that's less than 0 or greater or equal to the size of the Array.

 The next example is a program that initially asks the user to enter how many numbers, and then enter the numbers.
-Finally it prints back the numbers in the same order.
+Finally, it prints back the numbers in the same order.
 The numbers are stored in an Array.

 ```java
 System.out.print("How many numbers? ");